nmichlo-old/arbotix-arm-quickstart/README.md

 ### PhantomX Pincher:
 - The basic pincher needs 12V, 5A supply.
     - ***NOTE*** 2A supply can be used for only 1 servo!
-Otherwise servo voltage is too low, and they are detected improperly / randomly.
+Otherwise servo voltage is too low, and they may not be detected properly.
+(If servos seem to be detected incorrectly, try connecting each and checking their id's - Make sure they are not all the same.
+Servos can only be mapped individually if they are the same because commands are sent to both simultaniously.)

 ### Powering Board:
 - The board only can be powered by USB, but then the pins need to be swapped, see manual.